nair-p/WSNET-Weakly_Supervised_Graph_Contrastive_Learning/README.md

 python data_characteristics.py
 ```

-To run WSGCL on the real-world graphs, run
+To run WSNET on the real-world graphs, run
 ```
 python main_real_world.py --data_path data/liar_new/liar_new_data_graph.pkl --results_path results/liar_new/wsgcl_results.pkl --config_file config.json
 ```

 To run a different dataset, choose one of `['liar_new', 'asw_real', 'asw_synth']` and change to the appropriate data pickle file.
 Also change the results path.
 The same config file can be used. `Cora-WS` had to be omitted due to large file size.

-Before running WSGCL on the synthetic graphs, create the graph by running:
+Before running WSNET on the synthetic graphs, create the graph by running:
 ```
 python dataset.py Citeseer
 ```